George Packer’s Our Man is occasionally insightful, at times gossipy, and nearly always disturbing.

-U.S. history is full of examples of deeply flawed men who have attained the heights of power and done horrible things.
+U.S. history is full of examples of deeply-flawed men who have attained the heights of power and done horrible things.
 Consider JFK.
 He believed he was entitled – to women, to wealth, to status, to power, and to the presidency.
 His outlandish sense of entitlement made him a serial philanderer and sexual predator.
-It also spurred him to steal the 1960 presidential election.
 But it didn’t stop there.
 Once he became president, JFK implemented a resettlement scheme in South Vietnam that forcibly relocated between eight and ten million South Vietnamese peasants.
 He believed, as president, that he had a right to displace those millions.
 He also believed the Strategic Hamlet Program would win the Vietnam War and thus enhance his re-election odds in 1964.
 In the decision-making process leading up to the Strategic Hamlet Program, Kennedy’s deeply-rooted sense of entitlement overrode humanitarian concerns, the known wishes of the South Vietnamese peasantry, and the warnings of his subordinates that the program might foster a peasant backlash.
 And when the program finally imploded in the summer and fall of 1963, Kennedy, more concerned about his own political future than anything else, blamed Ngo Dinh Diem for the worsening situation in South Vietnam.
 A personal flaw, in this case Kennedy’s sense of entitlement, had disastrous consequences.

 Richard M. Nixon offers another example that challenges Packer’s thesis.
 Nixon, like Holbrooke, was insecure, ambitious, self-absorbed, and deceitful.
 In October 1968, Nixon scuttled the Paris Peace Talks by informing, through a back channel, South Vietnam’s President Nguyen Thieu that South Vietnam would get a better peace deal if Nixon won the upcoming presidential election.
 Thieu subsequently opted out of the talks, Nixon won the election, and the war continued for another four years.
 Nixon’s toxic ambition and self-interest drove him to engage in treason – and perpetuated a war that cost the lives of an additional 20,000 U.S. citizens – and hundreds of thousands of Vietnamese, Cambodians, and Laotians between 1968 and the end of U.S. military operations in Indochina in August 1973.